dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-how-to-use.md

 -   `status`: the response status (e.g., 200, 404).

--   `headers` - list of HTTP response headers and their corresponding values
+-   `headers`: list of HTTP response headers and their corresponding values.

 -   `body`: the response's body.